ICC Awards: Cricket 4 Good Social Impact Initiative of the Year

+ICC criiio Cricket Festival of the Year

 Past methodology

 The judging/voting period was originally from 1 August of the current year to 31 July of the next year.
 It then underwent two changes and used to take place between September of the current year and September of the next year.

 The ICC Selection Committee comprised eminent former players (one chairman, four other members) who selected the finalists for the Cricketer of the Year, Test Player of the Year, ODI Player of the Year and the Emerging Player of the Year, as well as the final ICC Test Team of the Year and ICC ODI Team of the Year.

 The final selection for the awards were previously voted on by an academy of 56 (expanded from 50 in 2004–05), which included current national team captains of Test playing nations (10), members of the Elite panel of ICC umpires and referees (18), prominent former players and cricket correspondents (28).
 In the event of a tie in the voting, awards are shared.